 e.
 The hours of operation for the tasting room shall be limited as follows: Mondays, Tuesdays, Wednesdays and Thursdays, tasting room hours shall be limited to 11:00 a.m. through 7:00 p.m.; and Fridays, Saturdays and Sundays, tasting room hours shall be limited to 11:00 a.m. through 9:00 p.m.;

 f.
-Each business operator shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance);
+The applicant and any additional business operators using the remote tasting room shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance);

 g.
-Each remote tasting room business operator shall have proof of Washington state Liquor and Cannabis Board approval;
+Each remote tasting room business operator using the remote tasting room shall have proof of Washington state Liquor and Cannabis Board approval;

 h.
-Events shall be limited to two per year, and limited to no more than fifty guests.
-As long as the event complies with this section, a temporary use permit is not required for a special event;
+Special events shall not exceed two per year regardless as to the number of operators using the tasting room, and shall be limited to no more than fifty guests.
+As long as the special events comply with this section, a temporary use permit is not required;

 i.
 Off-street parking shall be provided in accordance with the parking ratios for remote tasting room uses in K.C.C.
 21A.18.030.
 Off-Street parking is limited to a maximum of one space per fifty square feet of tasting and retail areas; and